adlnet/xAPI-Spec/xAPI.md

 #### 4.1.2 Actor

 ###### Description:
-A mandatory Agent or Group object.
+A mandatory Agent or Group Object.

 <a name="agent"/>